fjlein/infinite-craft-solver/README.md

-# infinite-craft-solver
+# infinite-craft-visualizer

-Generating crafting paths for [Infinite Craft](https://neal.fun/infinite-craft) by [Neal Agarwal](https://neal.fun).
+Visualize recipes in [Infinite Craft](https://neal.fun/infinite-craft) by [Neal Agarwal](https://neal.fun).
+Hosted at [icv.fjlein.com](https://icv.fjlein.com).

 ## recipe-generation

-The python code in this folder resolves recipes and stores them in a database.
+The python code that resolves recipes and stores them in a MongoDB.

 ## web-app

-🚧 under construction 🚧
+The code for the SvelteKit application.